 When I was in high school, one of the required classes I had to take was a shop class.
-I had been taking mostly what the school called “enriched” courses, or what were mostly academic classes that featured primarily reading, writing, and arithmetic.
+I took mostly what the school called “enriched” courses, or what were mostly academic classes that featured primarily reading, writing, and arithmetic.
 A shop class had more of a trade focus.
-I was surprised when the first lesson on the first day of my shop class was a richer academic experience than any of the enriched classes I had taken.
+So I was surprised when the first lesson on the first day of my shop class was a richer academic experience than any of the enriched classes I had taken.

-The instructor started talking about systems, and how many manufacturing processes involved breaking products down into different systems.
-We were going to start off by building an electric motor for this shop class, which was an important part of electrical systems within automobiles.
+The instructor started talking about systems and how many manufacturing processes involved breaking products down into different systems.
+For example, we would start by building an electric motor for this shop class, which was an important part of electrical systems within automobiles.
 This idea of looking at the internal functions of vehicles and classifying their parts, and understanding how they fit together was an exciting and interesting perspective.
-I’m reminded of that approach to understanding systems with a newly granted Google Patent that uses a machine learning algorithm to classify and understand how support pages might fit together.
+I’m reminded of that approach to understanding systems with a newly granted Google Patent that uses a machine-learning algorithm to classify and understand how support pages might fit together.

 Google Refocusing Upon Machine Learning

 Steven Levy, author of In The Plex, which reveals stuff about the earliest days of Google, has been sharing more with us, including a look at how Google has started relying upon machine learning approaches, and he tells us about that in a recent post, titled How Google is remaking itself as a machine learning first company.

 I thought the machine learning article was interesting after reading a recently granted Google patent that attempts to understand what pages on the Web are about using a classification approach.
 The patent had me asking myself, “Is Google going to say goodbye to PageRank for a new way of ranking Webpages that doesn’t rely upon links from other sites?”
 They have used PageRank to rank pages from their earliest days.

 This new patent focuses upon a way of classifying data that uses an approach based upon ” a hierarchical taxonomy of clustered data.”